-1 "Cannabis Retailer" means a fixed place of business where Cannabis and/or Cannabis 2 Products are Sold to Customers.
-3 "Cannabis Testing Facility" means a fixed place of business where Cannabis and/or Cannabis 4 Products are tested for Commercial purposes.
-5 "Canopy" means the designated area(s) at a permitted Premises that will contain Mature 6 Plants.
-7 "City" means the City and County of San Francisco.
-8 "Commercial" means undertaken for Compensation.
-9 "Commercial Cannabis Activity" includes the cultivation, possession, manufacture, processing, 10 storing, laboratory testing, labeling, transporting, distribution, or sale of Cannabis or Cannabis 11 Products for Compensation, as provided for in this Article 16.
-12 "Commercial Vehicle" has the meaning set forth in Section 260 of the California Vehicle Code, 13 as may be amended from time to time.
-14 "Compensation" means money or anything of value made as a payment, loan, advance, 15 donation, contribution, deposit, forgiveness of debt, or gift.
-16 "Consuming" or "Consumption" means eating, drinking, chewing, applying topically, or 17 otherwise ingesting, but does not include Smoking.
-18 "Cultivation" has the meaning set forth in Section 26001 of the California Business and 19 Professions Code, as may be amended from time to time.
-20 "Customer" has the meaning set forth in Section 26001 of the California Business and 21 Professions Code, as may be amended from time to time.
-22 "Delivery" has the meaning set forth in Section 26001 of the California Business and 23 Professions Code, as may be amended from time to time.
-24 "Delivery-Only Cannabis Retailer" means a fixed place of business from which Cannabis 25 and/or Cannabis Products are Delivered and Sold to Customers.
+Professions Code, as may be amended from time to time.
+"Cannabis Retailer" means a fixed place of business where Cannabis and/or Cannabis Products are Sold to Customers.
+"Cannabis Testing Facility" means a fixed place of business where Cannabis and/or Cannabis 4 5 Products are tested for Commercial purposes.
+6 "Canopy" means the designated area(s) at a permitted Premises that will contain Mature 7 Plants.
+"City" means the City and County of San Francisco.
+8 9 "Commercial" means undertaken for Compensation.
+10 "Commercial Cannabis Activity" includes the cultivation, possession, manufacture, processing, storing, laboratory testing, labeling, transporting, distribution, or sale of Cannabis or Cannabis 11 12 Products for Compensation, as provided for in this Article 16.
+"Commercial Vehicle" has the meaning set forth in Section 260 of the California Vehicle Code.
+13 14 as may be amended from time to time.
+"Compensation" means money or anything of value made as a payment, loan, advance, 15 16 donation, contribution, deposit, forgiveness of debt, or gift.
+17 "Consuming" or "Consumption" means Smoking, eating, drinking, chewing, applying topically, or otherwise ingesting, but does not include Smoking.
+18 "Cultivation" has the meaning set forth in Section 26001 of the California Business and 19 20 Professions Code, as may be amended from time to time.
+"Customer" has the meaning set forth in Section 26001 of the California Business and 21 22 Professions Code, as may be amended from time to time.
+23 "Delivery" has the meaning set forth in Section 26001 of the California Business and 24 Professions Code, as may be amended from time to time.
+25